 Earle extends a hand to an unlikely demographic on the 10-song release: Trump voters.

-Conan O’Brien called them “Nazis.”
-Twice failed presidential candidate Hillary Clinton famously dubbed them the “deplorables,” a name they embraced with snarky pride.
+Conan O’Brien used his self-titled TBS show to call Trump supporters “Nazis.”
+We already know similar slurs are thrown around by major politicians, too.
+Twice failed presidential candidate Hillary Clinton famously dubbed Trump devotees “deplorable,” a name they embraced with snarky pride.

 In that 2017 interview, Earle showed some compassion for voters he hotly disagrees with on most, if not every issue, imaginable.

 “…maybe that’s one of the things we need to examine from my side because we’re responsible too.
 The left has lost touch with American people, and it’s time to discuss that.”